tom123412/mymon3y/.vscode/rules/csharp/coding-guidelines.md

         // Implementation
     }
     ```

 - Prefer composition with interfaces:

     ```csharp
     // Good: Composition with interfaces
     public sealed class EnhancedLogger(ILogger baseLogger, IMetrics metrics) : ILogger {
     }
     ```

+## For Entity Framework

+- Use code first approach
+- Do not use records for model classes. create POCO instead
+- Use fluent api for configuration